 PWSA conducted a year-long study of several different additives that are used to reduce lead levels in water.
 After finding that orthophosphate would be most effective for PWSA’s system, the research was reviewed extensively by the PA DEP before being approved as part of the treatment process.
 Orthophosphate is used for corrosion control in Boston, Washington, DC, Cleveland, and Philadelphia.
 It is also used by Pennsylvania American Water Company who serve some customers in the City of Pittsburgh.

 PWSA’s Water Quality team will perform ongoing water quality monitoring and analyze hundreds of water samples during the implementation of orthophosphate.
-The Authority is working closely with the Pennsylvania Department of Environmental Protection (DEP) to ensure the transition to orthophosphate goes smoothly.
+They will also provide comprehensive water samples to state regulators on an annual basis.
+The Authority is working closely with the Pennsylvania Department of Environmental Protection (DEP) to ensure orthophosphate continues to work effectively.